-- Moon boot, crutches or brace in chronic conditions or post surgery.
+- Moon boot, crutches or Richie brace in chronic conditions or post surgery.

 Note: Cortisone injection is not recommended as it may increase risk of tendon rupture

-In chronic unrelenting cases, or injuries that have not responded to conservative measures after 3 months or more, may require surgery.
+In chronic cases, that have not responded to conservative measures after 3 months or more, may require surgery.

 Surgery can involve simple repair, debridement and realignment of the tendon and surrounding sheath.
-However, the majority of posterior tibial tendon surgery is quite involved and may cause some limitations to movement or activity.
+The majority of posterior tibial tendon surgery are complex and not ideal, as limitations to movement or activity may result.

-The surgical outcome will depend on the amount of motion available in the foot before surgery and the severity of the flat foot.
-The more severe the tendon injury and condition, the poorer the prognosis will be, with longer recovery times and reduced ability to return to sports.
+The surgical outcome will depend on the flat foot severity and motion available in the foot before surgery.
+The more severe the tendon injury and condition, the poorer the prognosis will be.
 In many patients, it may be months before there is any significant improvement in pain.

 Tendon injury can be diagnosed, treated and rehabilitated by our experienced staff at Well Heeled Podiatry to get you back to playing the sports or activities you love.